-All claims presented to the Department, any district claims office, or the State Board of Control (Govt Code § 900 et seq.) are processed and resolved by the Department as follows:
+All claims presented to the Department, (Govt Code § 900 et seq.) are processed and resolved by the Department as follows:

 - 1. The claims are processed as formal government claims subject to all laws and policies and are resolved as the Department determines including referring the claim to you for handling. - 2.
-If the Department or the State Board of Control approves settlement of a claim or is ordered to pay pursuant to a court order, the claim is paid from funds withheld from you. - Within 3 business days of the Department's determination that you are responsible for resolving the claim, the Department sends a copy of the claim to you for resolution or notifies you of the Department's decision to resolve the claim.
+If the Department approves settlement of a claim or is ordered to pay pursuant to a court order, the claim is paid from funds withheld from you. - 3.
+Within 3 business days of the Department's determination that you are responsible for resolving the claim, the Department sends a copy of the claim to you for resolution or notifies you of the Department's decision to resolve the claim.

 The Department withholds an amount not to exceed 5 percent of the total bid to resolve all claims.
-The amount is held no longer than 60 days following the last spreading of screenings so that the Department has ample time to resolve any pending claims.
+The amount is held no longer than 60 days following the last working day so that the Department has ample time to resolve any pending claims.
 After 60 days, any remaining amount withheld is returned to you.